Royal College of General Practitioners: Membership

 RCGP membership is also extended to Associates in Training (doctors in specialty training for general practice) and Life Members.
-As of April 2015 the membership total stands at over 50,000.
+As of April 2015 the membership total stands at more than 50,000.
 Members of the RCGP are required to abide by the RCGP constitution.

-The college gained over 7,000 Associates in Training (AiTs) in 2008, when membership was made compulsory for GP trainees.
+The college gained more than 7,000 Associates in Training (AiTs) in 2008, when membership was made compulsory for GP trainees.
 The membership total has effectively doubled between 1998 and 2008.

 MRCGP postgraduate qualification

 Membership of the Royal College of General Practitioners (MRCGP) is a postgraduate medical qualification in the UK.
 The MRCGP Qualification is an integrated training and assessment system run by the RCGP.
 It aims to demonstrate excellence in the provision of General Practice.
 While the MRCGP was originally an optional qualification, it has more recently become mandatory for newly qualifying GPs and is directly linked to the GP Curriculum which the RCGP published in 2007 and regularly updates as necessary.

 The award of MRCGP in addition to meeting all the criteria of the GMC along with a payment of a fee (currently £500) may lead to the award of a Certificate of Completion of Training.

 In 2007 a new system of assessment was introduced, delivered locally in conjunction with deaneries, with the qualification awarded on completion of a three-year specialty training programme.
 Doctors with a licence to practise who successfully complete the MRCGP are eligible for inclusion on the General Medical Council's (GMC) GP Register as well use of the post nominals that indicate membership of the RCGP (MRCGP).
 Immediately after the introduction of the 2007 changes the term "nMRCGP" had helped to differentiate between old and new assessment procedures (with n meaning new).
 After several years, once all trainees were being assessed using the new methods, the "n" was dropped.

 Training and assessment comprises three components, which cover the general practice specialty training curriculum.